-If you’re an academic who is struggling to get words out the door, I have three suggestions for you:
+If you’re an academic who is struggling to get words out the door, I have four suggestions for you:

 - Make sure you’ve turned writing into a habit — something you do every day without too much thought and concern.